Fulgencio Batista: Economy of Cuba

 Upon his seizure of power, Batista inherited a country that was relatively prosperous for Latin America.
 According to Batista's government, although a third of Cubans still lived in poverty, Cuba was one of the five most developed countries in the region.
 In the 1950s, Cuba's gross domestic product (GDP) per capita was roughly equal to that of Italy at the time, although still only a sixth of that of the United States.
 Moreover, although corruption and inequality were rife under Batista, Cuban industrial workers' wages rose significantly.
 In 1953, the average Cuban family only had an income of $6.00 a week, 15% to 20% of the labor force was chronically unemployed, and only a third of the homes had running water.
-Despite this, according to the International Labour Organization, the average industrial salary in Cuba became the world's eighth-highest in 1958, and the average agricultural wage was higher than some European nations (although, according to one sample from 1956-7, agricultural workers could only find employment for an average of 123 days per year while farm owners, rural tenants and sharecroppers worked an average of only 135 days per year).
+Despite this, according to the International Labour Organization, the average industrial salary in Cuba became the world's eighth-highest in 1958, and the average agricultural wage was higher than some European nations (although, according to one sample from 1956 to 1957, agricultural workers could only find employment for an average of 123 days per year while farm owners, rural tenants and sharecroppers worked an average of only 135 days per year).
+Not like in his first term, where he advocated for Corporatism, he began to advocate for Economic liberalism.